elastic/cloud-on-k8s/docs/design/0002-global-operator/0002-global-operator.md

 ## Context and Problem Statement

-This proposal explains the raison d'être for the *global operator*.
+This proposal explains the raison for the *global operator*.
 The *global operator* is an operator that contains controllers for resources that span more than one deployment.

 Additionally, this proposal outlines deploying an operator per namespace that is responsible for managing namespace-local resources, such as individual Elasticsearch clusters and Kibana nodes.